Summer Housing Frequently Asked Questions

 What is the $5 program fee and how is it used?

 The $5 program fee for any resident staying longer than two weeks goes towards the Summer RA programs for summer residents.
 This amount will be added to your student account along with your housing charge.
 During the summer, each summer Resident Assistant will organize a program for residents staying on campus.
 These programs range from a cookout, book club, bonfire, and attending a La Crosse Loggers baseball game.
 The fee will help cover the expenses for the programs.
 Typically, there are no additional charges for any of the Summer RA programs.
 If you have a program idea, contact one of your summer RAs to suggest it.

 When do I move into my fall housing assignment?

-In early to mid-August you will move out of summer housing and into your fall housing assignment if you are staying the summer.
+In early to mid-August you will move out of summer housing and into your fall housing assignment.
 You will receive an email in early August for this transition.

 What do I do about food for the summer?

 Campus Dining services are closed during the summer.
 There is a stove, oven, and fridge provided in your summer apartment, and a microwave is provided in the basement for you to prepare meals.
 Many residents bring cookware to prepare meals.

 When is the Student Union desk open and will I still receive my mail and packages?

 The Student Union desk will be open limited hours over the summer (typically 9 a.m.–3 p.m.) and will have extended hours for days when camps and conferences are held on-campus.
 Your mail will continue to be sorted and put into your mailbox in the Student Union as long as you are residing on campus this summer.
 Please continue to check this regularly.